 In the manufacturing industry, AI can automate certain aspects of production to improve workflows and minimize strain on employees.
 With inventory control, supply chain managers can set minimum product thresholds, and if the inventory dips below that level, the AI can automatically place new orders.

-Additionally, AI can improve forecasting capabilities, so managers can decide how much of a product they need to produce in each run.
+Additionally, machine learning can improve forecasting capabilities, so managers can decide how much of a product they need to produce in each run.
 It can also identify bottlenecks in production, allowing managers to stagger breaks to keep a machine running if necessary.

 RapidMiner: RapidMiner helps manufacturing companies improve their efficiency through more accurate forecasting and optimized supply chains.
 The software identifies product defects quickly to reduce waste and liability.
 Using RapidMiner, you can also predict maintenance needs and address them proactively, saving money on machine repairs.
 And to make products and support better, you can collect and analyze customer feedback to get actionable insights.